Owner & Brewmaster

-I am very fortunate to have a wonderful day job as a doctor of Optometry.
-My wife picked me up a brewing manual for Christmas one year.
+I am very fortunate to have a wonderful day job as a Doctor of Optometry.
+I was gifted a brewing manual for Christmas one year.
 I became a home brewer for a few years and found an opportunity to build a unique pub with beers that have distinction.
-I invest a lot of energy to improve my brewing skills and to research new ways to make old beers better, but my real passion is people.
+I love to research new ways to make old beers better, but my real passion is people.
 I love conversations and the human interaction, which is always better with some good craft beer.
 I liken beer brewing to making chocolate chip cookies… “the recipe is on the back of the bag.”
-I hope you can taste it in every pint… I put a lot of soul into making a great beer that’s just a little bit better every time.
+We hope you can taste the distinction of our beer in every pint… we put a lot of soul into making a great beer that’s just a little bit better every time.
 Cheers.

 As long as I can remember I’ve been a beer snob.
 I was always joining the “Round the World” beer clubs because I wanted to try all the different styles and types that were anything but American style light beer.
 When I returned from Germany in 2003, the most exotic beer I could find was Yuengling.
 I decided to try my hand at making my own at home.
 I have experimented with many recipes and learned from other very talented brewers to get to where I was consistently churning out really good beers.
 When Tom asked me if I’d like to bring my talents to Strange Colt and brew with him, I took the opportunity to take my brewing to the next level.
 Our collaboration has yielded some of the best craft beer and I’m looking forward to what’s next.
 Hope you enjoy the beer as much as I do.